 Music and Drama

 Our Music and Drama Departments work closely together, giving the boys the opportunity to take part in musical performances.
-Our musicians have opportunities for solo performance and often participate in regional events and the Music Department has a high rate of success with Music Scholarships.
+Our musicians have opportunities for solo performance and often participate in regional events.
+The Music Department has a high rate of success with Music Scholarships.

 The Drama Department provides enjoyable and creative opportunities for all pupils to develop confidence in self-expression.
 A child’s learning in this subject is an active experience which is physically, emotionally and intellectually rewarding.
 Confidence is developed through performance, with a tradition of wonderful performances from Christmas plays in Pre Prep to the Year 8 performance at the end of the boys’ final term.

 Some boys are invited to take part in our LAMDA activities with many achieving excellent marks in their Devised Drama examinations.
 Dramatic flair is encouraged both at school and externally, with some boys having opportunities to perform in local and London theatres.

 Art and DT